The Complete Guide to Paying for College

 - Federal Supplemental Educational Opportunity Grant (FSEOG) are awarded to students with exceptional financial need.
 Amounts are between $100 and $4000 per year.

 - Teacher Education Assistance for College and Higher Education (TEACH) Grant are for undergraduate and graduate students who agree to teach a high-need subject in a low income area.
 Failure to complete the service requirement will revert the grant to a loan that must be repaid.

 - Iraq and Afghanistan Service Grants are awarded to students whose parent or guardian was killed performing military service in Iraq or Afghanistan after 9/11/01.
 The student must be ineligible for a Pell Grant and under the age of 24 at the time of the death.

 - State grants operate similarly to federal grants, but are awarded by a student’s home state.
 Programs vary by state, but most state grants are awarded based on the FAFSA.
 Check with your home state and college for details on any other documentation or applications needed to apply for state grants.

 - Non-government grants can be researched the same way as scholarships.
 I highly recommend The Scholarship System as a resource for researching scholarships and grants.

 Federal Work-study is a federally funded program that allows your student to work part-time to help pay college expenses.

 The most popular way to save for college is through a 529 account.
 There are two types of 529 accounts.
 One is a savings plan and the other is a prepaid plan.
-Every state except Wyoming offers a savings plan and some states also offer a prepaid plan.
+All fifty states and the District of Columbia sponsor at least one type of 529 plan.